6 min read

 Frost-damaged female bakeapple flower: note the blackened pistils.

 When the weather cooperates, and the flies do their job as pollinators, the fertilized bakeapple starts developing a fruit.
 The first signs are the white petals dropping, and then the green sepals close up around the ovaries.
-This provides a safe space for the fruit to develop.
+This provides a safe space for the fruit to ripen.

 A female bakeapple: pollinated by a fly, dropping its petals and closing up the sepals around the developing fruit.